aravind-sadharani/chandraveena/src/blog/sursringar-blog/index.md

 *A Sursringar from the author’s collection crafted by the late Mohan Lal Sharma.*

 Now that’s history.
 Or legend!
 Whatever may be the story behind its evolution, I can assure you that the Sursringar is one of the most charming and beautiful instruments, full of resonance, depth and beauty.
-It definitely well suited for playing the Dhrupad style of music, although it can be a challenging instrument to play.
+It is definitely well suited for playing the Dhrupad style of music, although it can be a challenging instrument to play.
 I hope to share a music clip of my sarod and sursringar in a subsequent post.
 The sursringar has alternately been called the *Swarsringar*, and its cousin the *Sarod* as the *Sharadiya Veena*[^5].

 [^5]: Just how the Sarod and Sursringar are related is also a subject worth writing a post about.
 I have covered it in a [subsequent](/blog/sarod-and-sursringar) post.